ada-lyn/ada-lyn.github.io/index.md

 There are 2 possible ways to extend this model.

 Firstly, we could extend the number of features used for correction by including herding behaviour, international ratings and more text based methods to correct individual reviews based on the review text.
 Secondly, a different correction model may be used.
 We used a formula for correction that is based on our findings in the bias analysis, but one could try to use a learning based approach.
-For example a supervised learning task could  be used to predict the "true" score.
-The problem however would be to create the "true" responses for training.
+For example a supervised learning task could  be used to predict the "true" score.<a name="usefulness_" /> The problem however would be to create the "true" responses for training.
 Perhaps, an expert group could be used.

 ### Usefulness
 We showed that amazon reviews have significant biases.
 We propose a method for correcting this bias.
 This method could be used for vendors to better understand the reviews they get.
 We do not recommend to use this method for correcting reviews displayed to the user.
 Doing so would pose two possible problems: